balena-io/debugging-masterclass/README.md

 ```
 You'll see a *lot* of output, as the logs don't just show the balenaEngine
 output but the output from the Supervisor as well.
 However, if you search
-through the output, you'll fine a couple of lines like the following:
+through the output, you'll find several lines like the following:
 ```
 Nov 15 10:33:04 7db55ce 36025a63fdf2[779]: [api]     GET /v1/healthy 200 - 12.070 ms
 Nov 15 10:35:17 7db55ce systemd[1]: balena.service: Main process exited, code=killed, status=9/KILL